takerou/poc-concurrent-api/README.md

 poc-concurrent-api
 ==================
-proof of concept for concurrent call
+this project is for concurrent api proof of concept

 npm install